March 13, 2014

 Q: What is the Be Cruelty-Free campaign doing to spare animals from cosmetics testing?

 A: The Humane Society of the United States and Humane Society International are committed to ending animal testing—forever.
 Through our Be Cruelty-Free campaign, we are working in the U.S. and around the globe to create a world where animals no longer have to suffer to produce lipstick and shampoo.
 In the United States, the Humane Cosmetics Act was introduced, which if enacted would prohibit animal testing for cosmetics in the U.S. and the import of animal-tested cosmetics.
 We're campaigning to be sure the promised European ban on selling animal-tested cosmetics is enforced without delay, and we're reaching out to legislators and regulators in the U.S., Canada, Asia, and South America to achieve lasting progress for animals.
 We are also building unprecedented partnerships with scientists from universities, private companies, and government agencies worldwide to support and push for a totally new 21st-century approach to testing that combines ultra-fast cell tests and sophisticated computer models to deliver human-relevant results in hours, unlike some animal tests that can take months or years.

 Q: How can I help?

 A: We urgently need your help to end the suffering of animals in cosmetics testing.
 Here are some ways to get started:

-- Support our work by making a donation to help animals used in experiments and tests and kept in laboratories.
+- Make a donation Support our work by making a donation to help animals used in experiments and tests and kept in laboratories.

 - Shop cruelty-free!
-Check out our animal-friendly shopping tips for our top eight ways to become a more compassionate consumer.
+Check out our animal-friendly shopping tips and be a compassionate consumer.

 - Follow the HSUS Animal Testing Campaign on Facebook to get up-to-date information on news, progress, and ways you can help.

-- Learn more about our Be Cruelty-Free campaign at humanesociety.org/becrueltyfree.
+- Learn more about our Be Cruelty-Free campaign.